kissplugins/KISS-woo-shipping-settings-debugger/PROJECT-SELFTESTS.md

 - [ ] Bold formatting fidelity: verify preservation of <strong> for product names (Kratom, Amanita, THC-A/THCA) and State/City/County names across scanner outputs.
 - [ ] Product/location term-driven bolding: ensure product/location terms are bolded where appropriate, while avoiding over-bolding (e.g., prepositions like "of").
+- [ ] Array/placeholder resolution: verify resolved human lists in condition summaries (e.g., "the location is one of: Alabama, Oregon").

-Rationale: Bold formatting is a UX/presentation concern; while the behavior remains supported in code, strict tests are deferred to avoid false negatives during rapid scanner iteration.
-Comments in scanner-trait.php document the contract to preserve bolding.
+Rationale: Bold formatting and array/placeholder list rendering are presentation-facing; while the behavior remains supported in code, strict tests are deferred to avoid false negatives during rapid scanner iteration.
+Comments in scanner-trait.php document the contract to preserve bolding, and condition text generation documents list summarization.

 ## PHPDoc Guidelines for Self-Tests
 All self-test server-side code must include PHPDoc blocks: